kanzick/Facebook-Comments-Scrapper/README.md

-✨ Hi, I'm Kan and this is my first repository.
 A tool to collect comments from public Facebook posts!

 Using Python with Selenium, it automatically opens the browser, browses the post and saves comments to a JSON file.
 It can save comments from multiple different posts (saved to a folder).
 Currently, only works with public or shared posts; doesn't work with reels or videos and comments containing images won't be saved.